mikepepping/aphid/README.md

-# Aphid
+# Aphid 🦗

-This language is just for the learning experience of writing a stackbased, bytecode backed language.
+This language is just for the learning experience of writing a stackbased interpreted language.

 It is not intended for serious use.